It’s tempting to say that the story of B & A Street Kitchen started with a vision that included a burning desire to open a restaurant.

 But if Jim and Norma Kerns are being honest, it’s because there were so few options to grab a

 quick meal where they could talk about their urban plans—which definitely did not include opening a restaurant.
 The unavailability of virtually any kind of fast, casual food in their new Over-the-Rhine neighborhood was eye opening for the pair, who moved to OTR in 2012.
 Soon after moving to OTR they purchased a building built in 1895.
-It needed a lot of work but was in a great location just one block north of Washington Park.
+It needed a lot of work but was in a great location just one block north of Washington Park and two blocks south of Findlay Market.
 Their plan was to renovate the upper floors for living space (one floor for them; one to rent out) and they would develop the street level space for retail.

 It was a fine plan.